 eXtremeDB Java Native Interface (JNI) delivers the fastest embedded database in Java

-McObject provides a Java Native Interface (JNI) for the eXtremeDB embedded database, offering the fastest possible DBMS solution in Java.
-The JNI reduces development time and accelerates run-time performance in Java embedded systems (set-top box programming guides, etc.), and in real-time enterprise applications such as finance, e-commerce, and social networks, where eXtremeDB JNI dramatically outperforms traditional object caching software.
+McObject provides a Java Native Interface (JNI) for eXtremeDB, for the fastest possible embedded database solution in Java.
+The JNI reduces development time and accelerates run-time performance in Java applications, outperforming relational database management systems (RDBMSs) and “pure” Java object databases, as well as object caching software in Java.

-For organizations already using Java, eXtremeDB JNI delivers the speed of compiled C/C++ for performance-intensive data sorting, storage and retrieval tasks, with the convenience of using a familiar language. eXtremeDB’s breakthrough performance stems from a streamlined architecture that manages data entirely in main memory, eliminating file I/O, cache management and other overhead found in database systems that incorporate disk storage.
+For organizations already using Java, eXtremeDB JNI delivers the speed of compiled C/C++ for performance-intensive data sorting, storage and retrieval tasks, with the convenience of using a familiar language.
+As a Java in-memory database system, eXtremeDB’s breakthrough performance stems from a streamlined architecture that manages data entirely in main memory, eliminating file I/O, cache management and other overhead found in database systems that incorporate disk storage.

 Figure 1.
 A Java application with eXtremeDB JNI benefits from native access to database functions running in compiled C.